 Greater Joliet Area YMCA President and CEO Katy Leclair then spoke about the Y’s Safety Around Water program, which provides free swim lessons to children in Joliet and the surrounding communities.

 During the 2022 summer camp season alone, the Y provided more than 1,000 swim lessons through the Safety Around Water program to children from local community organizations, including the Harvey Brooks Foundation and the Institute for Leadership Excellence and Development (iLEAD), among others.
 This fall, students in Joliet District 86, Troy District 30C, and Fairmont School District 89, as well as children from the Boys and Girls Club of Joliet, will participate in free swim lessons through Safety Around Water.

 Leclair thanked the local community agencies and schools which have partnered with the Y to help children learn this valuable life skill, and credited the support of endowment funds and other planned giving support for the continued success of the program.

 An Invitation for Impact

-Watts and Wilkinson closed the evening by reiterating the Y’s appreciation for estate contributions.
-The Y’s doors continue to expand with open arms and it is through gifts like those provided by Heritage Club members that this is possible.
+Endowment Development Committee Volunteer Donna Zanzola closed the celebration by reiterating the Y’s appreciation for those donors who have generously made legacy gifts to the Y over the years.
+The YMCA’s doors continue to expand with open arms and it is through gifts like those provided by Heritage Club members that make this possible.

 To learn more about Heritage Club membership and the Y’s endowment fund, please visit https://www.jolietymca.org/giving/planned-giving/